carlosh93/SFR_HB-IRIT-UIS/README.md

 ### 5. Training of a Pix2Pix network

-Finally, all the MRI images are used to feed and train a [Pix2Pix adversarial network](https://arxiv.org/abs/1611.07004), capable of generating completely new MRI images of the liver with tumors, from edges and tumor masks.
-Implementation of ''Image-to-Image Translation with Conditional Adversarial Networks''.
+Finally, all the MRI images are used to feed and train a [Pix2Pix adversarial network](https://arxiv.org/abs/1611.07004), capable of generating completely new MRI images of the liver with tumors, from the edges and tumor masks.

+This repository provides an algorithm trained with the method described here.
+To generate X number of cases, this method will create:
+1) X new edge masks from random threshold values in a defined range, and
+2) X different tumor masks from random transformations of sizes, rotations, and positions.
+Tumor masks will intersect with liver masks to ensure tumor position.
+And finally, synthetic images will be recreated that preserve the quality, appearance, and spatial distribution of the images provided by the challenge.

 # Steps to Run the Code
 ### 0. Requirements